 Help paying your rent

-If you are struggling to pay rent please contact us and we can look at:
+If you're struggling to pay rent please contact us and we can look at:

 - an affordable arrangement in order to reduce your arrears